Quintusnz/Math-Dash/Docs/product-overview.md

-# Math Dash – Product Overview
+# Ready Steady Math – Product Overview

+> **Note:** Ready Steady Math was previously referred to as 'Math Dash' in earlier internal drafts.

-## 1. What Is Math Dash?
+## 1. What Is Ready Steady Math?

-Math Dash is a fast, fun, browser-based math fluency game for children aged 6–11.
+Ready Steady Math is a fast, fun, browser-based math fluency game for children aged 6–11.
 Players race the clock (or complete fixed sets of questions) to answer single-step number fact questions (times tables, number bonds, doubles/halves, etc.) with quick taps on large, kid‑friendly answer buttons.

 The experience is designed to be: